2024 Racquetball World Championships – Mixed doubles

 The International Racquetball Federation's 22nd Racquetball World Championships were held in San Antonio, Texas, USA from August 24–31, 2024.
 This was the first time Worlds was in the USA since 1996, when it was held in Phoenix, Arizona.

 The 2024 World Championships used a best of five games match format with each game to 11 points, win by 2, with rally scoring.

 Americans Daniel De La Rosa and Hollie Scott defeated Mexicans Javier Mar and Montserrat Mejia in the final, 11–9, 10–12, 11–9, 14–12, to win Mixed Doubles, which was a first for both them and the USA.
-It was De La Rosas second title in San Antonio, as he also won Mens Singles.
+It was De La Rosa's second title in San Antonio, as he also won Mens Singles.

 Tournament format

 The 2024 World Championships used a two-stage format to determine the World Champions.
 Initially, players competed in separate groups over three days.
 The results were used to seed players for the medal round with only the top two players from each group advancing to the medal round.